Skip to Content

 ● Step 7: Cover the patches:

 The detachment process can make your lawn look awful at first.
 Maybe you see bare spots on it.
-Use some grass seeds on places where a lot of the grass has gone.
+Use some grass seeds in places where much of the grass has gone.
 Give it some time and care, and it will look nice soon.

 ● Step 8: Fertilize and water the lawn: